annleeli/annleeli.github.io/pages/portfolio.md

 <a name="stars"></a>
 ## CountingStars | [Github]({{ site.github.repo }}/CountingStars)
 In-progress Android application for keeping track of things in life.
-It is a counter app that can be used for keeping track of times something happens, (e.g. yellow cars, science experiments or more).
+It is a counter app that can be used for keeping track number of times something happens, (e.g. yellow cars, science experiments or more).

 <a name="graphics"></a>
 # Graphic Design Projects